- Brad DeReamer

 The City of Fishers is committed to advancing its city as a smart, vibrant, and entrepreneurial community.
 Non-Profit Organizations (“Organizations”) add value and vibrancy to the City and positively impact the Fishers community.
 Therefore, Fishers wishes to contribute funds to those organizations which create a sense of place, public interaction and/or additional educational opportunities for Fishers residents.

-Fishers will accept applications for its Non-Profit Grant Program, which will award certain proceeds to support a local Organization.
+Fishers will accept applications for its Non-Profit Grant Program, which will award certain proceeds to support local organizations.
+Submit a non-profit grant application by June 14.

 - Applicants need to have and provide proof of an Internal Revenue Section 501(c)(3) tax exempt status.

-- Priority will be given to projects or events held by Organizations which are expected to have the greatest positive impact on Fishers residents and community.
+- Only Organizations located in Fishers or projects or events held by Organizations which are expected to have a large positive impact on Fishers residents and community will be considered.

 - The grant is a matching grant and will require that the Organization participate in a portion of the project funding.
 The amount awarded will be paid directly to the applicant.